uviclibraries/podcasting/recording-audio.md

  **Mac Settings** to record from an external microphone:<b>
       - Under Audio set up: Make sure **Core Audio** is selected.
-      - Change Speakers/ Headphones to your **USB microphone** - not Built-in Microphone, using your System Preferences and Sound settings.
+      - Change Speakers/ Headphones to your **USB microphone** - not Built-in Microphone, using your System Preferences and Sound settings (note you must re-launch Audacity after changing this setting.
       - Change 2 (stereo) recording channel to **1 (mono) recording** channel, under Audio Settings and Recording Channels.

 ![Image of Mac Settings](images/audacity-new-2.png)

 - If the USB microphone is not in the Audacity menu, confirm the device is turned on and plugged in, then Exit Audacity, restart Audacity and try again.